woman wearing a white lab coat using a phoropter to test a patient's eyes

 Education, Training and Skills

-Once working, optometrists must continue to develop their knowledge and skills to stay up to date with advances in eye care.
+Once working, doctors of optometry must continue to develop their knowledge and skills to stay up to date with advances in eye care.

 Workers coming to B.C.